teklayge/nextcloud-installation/README.md

 	    1 => 'nc.mailserverguru.com',   // we Included the Sub Domain
 	  ),
    ```
+- I think,the database credentials can be configured later with browser. in that case, the ff command can be used to install nextcloud.
+  `chown -R www-data:www-data /var/www/html/nextcloud`
 - Configure Apache to load Nextcloud from the /var/www/html/nextcloud folder.
 I used port `8080`.
 	```
 	vi /etc/apache2/sites-enabled/000-default.conf